 Bachelor of Science in Petroleum Engineering

 Students explore concepts in oil and gas drilling operations in a four-year petroleum engineering degree program.
 Areas of focus include well planning and completion, oil and gas production, and maximizing oil and gas recovery.
-A high school diploma or GED certificate is required to enroll.

 This baccalaureate program comprises classes that emphasize the roles and responsibilities of oil field and petroleum engineers and their application in a variety of professional settings.
 Possible subjects covered in the curriculum include: